Faculty of Health

 Reasons to choose Psychology at YORK U

 - Our Specialized Honours Psychology Program (both BA and BSc) provides advanced training in research methods, statistical analysis, as well as guaranteed one-on-one thesis supervision and prepares students wishing to go on to graduate school.

 - We offer an extensive and diverse selection of courses taught both in classroom settings and on the Internet.
 There are also evening and summer courses offered for working students who wish to pursue their studies on a part-time basis.

 - Learn from leading researchers in the field: Joel Katz, Canada Research Chair in Health Psychology; J Douglas Crawford, Canada Research Chair in Visual-Motor Neuroscience; Gordon Flett, Canada Research Chair in Personality & Health; and Distinguished Research Professor and Order of Canada recipient Debra Pepler, whose research has changed the way we think about child and youth bullying and aggression.

-- Participate in research in one of our many research centres, including the renowned Centre for Vision Research, the LaMarsh Centre for Research on Violence & Conflict Resolution and the York University Psychology Clinic.
+- Participate in research in one of our many research centres, including the renowned Centre for Vision Research, the LaMarsh Centre for Child and Youth Research, and the York University Psychology Clinic.